wdoyle42/lpo_prac/lessons/s1-06-sampling/sampling_part2.md

 Instead, they are allocated within strata (many times 2 *PSU* per strata).
 Strata themselves may be analysis strata , that is, not the same strata that were used to run the survey.
-Oftentimes, this is done in service of further protecting the anonimity of participants.
+Oftentimes, this is done in service of further protecting the anonymity of participants.
 As far your analyses go, the end result is the same, but sometimes this can be a source of confusio n.